Batman.View Bindings

 data-source

-, but it will only ever update the DOM and never the JavaScript land property.For example, the HTML below will never update the
+data-sourcecreates a one way binding which propagates only changes from JavaScript land to the DOM, and never vice versa.data-sourcehas the same semantics with regards to how it operates on different tags asdata-bind, but it will only ever update the DOM and never the JavaScript land property.For example, the HTML below will never update the

-, since the former is defined as never making JS land changes, and the latter is unable to. -
+data-source-attributeis equivalent todata-bind-attribute, since the former is defined as never making JS land changes, and the latter is unable to. -

 data-target

-creates a one way binding which propagates only changes from the DOM to JavaScript land, and never vice versa.data-target
+data-targetcreates a one way binding which propagates only changes from the DOM to JavaScript land, and never vice versa.data-targethas the same semantics with regards to how it operates on different tags asdata-bind, but it will never update the DOM even if the JavaScript land value changes.Note:

-is unavailable, because DOM changes to node attributes can't be monitored. -
+data-target-attributeis unavailable, because DOM changes to node attributes can't be monitored. -

 data-showif / data-hideif

-This is the Batman equivalent of a templating language's
+product.publishedevaluated to true, the<button>will be visible.<button data-showif="product.published">Unpublish Product</button>This is the Batman equivalent of a templating language's

-construct, where else branches are implemented using the opposite binding.<button data-showif="product.published">Unpublish Product</button> <button data-hideif="product.published">Publish Product</button>
+ifconstruct, where else branches are implemented using the opposite binding.<button data-showif="product.published">Unpublish Product</button> <button data-hideif="product.published">Publish Product</button> -

 data-addclass / data-removeclass

-will remove a class (usually one which is present in the HTML) if the keypath passed to it is truthy.The outer span in the HTML below will have an "error" class when the
+data-addclassanddata-removeclassbindings can be used to conditionally add or remove a class from a node based on a boolean keypath.
+Specify the class to add using the "double dash" syntax; for example,data-addclass-big="some.keypath"on a node will add the "big" class to that node's classes ifsome.keypathis truthy.data-removeclasswill remove a class (usually one which is present in the HTML) if the keypath passed to it is truthy.The outer span in the HTML below will have an "error" class when the

-keypath evaluates to anything other than 0, since 0 is falsy and other numbers are truthy.<p data-addclass-error="product.errors.length"> This product has <span data-bind="product.errors.length"></span> errors. </p>
+product.errors.lengthkeypath evaluates to anything other than 0, since 0 is falsy and other numbers are truthy.<p data-addclass-error="product.errors.length"> This product has <span data-bind="product.errors.length"></span> errors. </p> -

 data-foreach